LeToNode/Play2.0-CN-doc/scalaGuide/ScalaGlobal.md

 }
 ```

-## Providing the application error page
+## Providing an application error page

 When an exception occurs in your application, the `onError` operation will be called.
 The default is to use the internal framework error page: